 A cancer doctor begins a patient examination with a thorough review of the patient’s medical history.
 As the diagnosis process continues, there may be several tools used simultaneously to get the most accurate results.
 Along with blood tests and other examinations, a medical professional may use one or more noninvasive body scans to detect any abnormalities.

 We can connect you or a loved one with top mesothelioma doctors and cancer centers in your area.

-The first and most basic imaging scan is an x-ray.
-This scan is limited, but may be able to detect certain areas that show damage or abnormalities in the body.
-One of the biggest drawbacks in the x-ray is it can only produce a flat, two-dimensional image.
-When an x-ray is taken, electromagnetic radiation is sent through the body with a photographic film on the other side.
-The way the waves, or rays, behavior changes as they pass through the body and different kinds of tissue, thus creating a representative image.
+The most basic imaging scan is an X-ray.
+This scan is limited, but may be able to detect damage or abnormalities in the body.
+One of the biggest drawbacks of an X-ray is that it can only produce a flat, two-dimensional image.
+When an X-ray is taken, electromagnetic radiation is sent through the body with a photographic film on the other side.
+The way the waves, or rays, behave will change as they pass through the body, creating a representative image.

-The most powerful scanning technique combines at least two of the above.
-Many scanning machines are coming to medical facilities with PET scanners and CAT scanners in the same casing, and some are combined with MRI.
-The advantage to this is that biochemical processes, which show up in a PET scan, can be compared to what the anatomy that appears in the CAT scan.
-Both scans can happen almost simultaneously, so the body does not have to be moved during the scan.
-This ensures that the images are accurate and align with each other.
-The advantage to this is that biochemical processes, which show up in a PET scan, can be compared to what the anatomy shows in the CAT scan.
+The most powerful scanning technique combines at least two types of imaging tools.
+Many scanning machines include PET and CT scanners in the same casing, and some are combined with an MRI.
+The advantage: Biochemical processes, which show up in a PET scan, can be compared with the anatomy that appears in the CT scan.
+Both scans can happen almost simultaneously, so the patient does not have to be moved during the scan.
+This ensures that the images are accurate and aligned.